-Poplars, Cottonwoods and Aspens are all members of the Populus genus and have many characteristics that make them a desirable feature in homeowners’ yards.
+Cottonwood and Silver Popular tree care is a constant concern since these fast-growing, softwood trees are prune to disease and mechanical breakage.
+Poplars, Cottonwoods, and Aspens are all members of the Populus genus and have many characteristics that make them a desirable feature in homeowners’ yards.
 These attractive trees have triangular leaves with long stems and silvery backsides that shimmer or quake in the wind.
-Moreover, Cottonwoods and Poplars are softwood trees that grow fast.
-Their ability to produce shade quickly is why homeowners planted the trees extensively in the 1960s and 1970s around Denver and its suburbs.
-However, the lifespan of Poplars and Cottonwoods is about 50 years, so many older neighborhoods around Denver are starting to see many dead or dying Cottonwoods and Poplars.
+Moreover, Cottonwoods and Poplars grow fast, so their ability to produce shade quickly is why homeowners planted the trees extensively in the 1960s and 1970s around Denver and its suburbs.

 Old age is not the only reason Cottonwoods and Poplar trees die.
 By the end of May, trees are leafing out and in full bloom, and like any tree, a late-spring hard frost can damage Cottonwoods and Poplars.
 By the end of May, trees are leafing out and in full bloom.
 The trees’ vascular system is vulnerable to hard freezes, which can shock trees back to hibernation.
 If a frost in May hits your trees, water them and keep your fingers crossed.
-The trees will survive if they re-bloom in July.
-If not, most likely the frost killed them and you will need to remove them.
+The trees will survive if they re-bloom in July and all deadwood needs to be pruned out.
+If the trees does not leave out, most likely the frost killed them and the trees need removal.

 A common Cottonwood and Poplar tree disease is Cytospora Canker.
 The fungus attacks weakened trees affected by drought, late-spring frosts, insect and fungi defoliation, or trunk and root injury.
 The fungus spreads across the living bark and wood of the tree.
 If not treated, the tree dies from girdling.
 The appearance of oozing cankers is a sign that a tree has Cytospora.